 - Independently create and rehearse a production and perform in the Paprika Festival.
 We provide the performance venue and mentorship as well as limited access to rehearsal space.
 Participants are offered a small production budget, but we encourage participants to pursue further funding for their project, and can offer mentorship around what funding opportunities may be available.

 - Must be available during Festival Tech Week (May 9 – 15, 2022) and for Festival Performances (May 16 – 22, 2022)

 - Attend five virtual program-wide Training Days and a company-wide virtual Meet & Greet (November 21, December 5, January 16, February 27, March 27, April 24)

 - We pair you with a professional mentor who can advise you on: script development, rehearsal process, producing and staging your piece, and anything else you want to explore

-- Coaching you on how to promote your show through: social media, writing about your show for the Paprika Festival program, and pitching your show in person.
+- Coaching you on how to promote your show through: social media, writing about your show for the Paprika Festival program, and pitching your show

-- Offering technical guidance and training to your stage manager and designers before moving into the theatre venue.
+- Offering technical guidance and training to your stage manager and designers before moving into the theatre venue

-- Checking in with you regularly throughout your process.
+- Checking in with you regularly throughout your process

-In addition to being part of this program, all participants gather for four Training Day masterclasses led by professional artists, with workshop topics ranging from physical theatre, to pitching your show, to decolonizing arts practice.
-These days are a chance for participants to meet and work with one another (and find future collaborators!).
+In addition to being part of this program, all participants gather for five virtual Training Day Labs led by professional artists, with workshop topics ranging from physical theatre, to pitching your show, to re-Indigenizing artistic practices, and building a career in the arts.
+These days are a chance for participants to meet and work with one another (and find future collaborators!)